Policy design in experiments with unknown interference: Main extensions and discussions

-with $q(\beta)$ being unknown, bounded and twice continuously differentiable in $\beta$ with uniformly bounded derivatives. \end{ass}
+\begin{ass}[Global interference component] Let treatments be assigned as in Assumption \ref{defn:bernoulli}.
+Assume that $ p_t^{(k)} = q(\hat{\beta}_{k,t}) + o_p(\eta_n), $ with $q(\beta)$ being unknown, bounded and twice continuously differentiable in $\beta$ with uniformly bounded derivatives. \end{ass}

 Assumption \ref{ass:factor} states that the factor can be expressed as the sum of two components.
-The first component $q(\cdot)$ depends on the policy parameter $\beta_{k,t}$ assigned at time $t$ and on the distribution of covariates of all units in a cluster.\footnote{Observe that we can equivalently relax Assumption \ref{ass:factor} and assume that $q(\beta, \cdot)$ depends on the empirical distribution of covariates and use basic concentration arguments \citep{wainwright2019high} to show that asymptotically the two definitions are equivalent. } The second component is a stochastic component that depends on the realized treatment effects.
+The first component $q(\cdot)$ depends on the policy parameter $\hat{\beta}_{k,t}$ assigned at time $t$.
+The second component is a stochastic component that depends on the realized treatment effects.
 We illustrate an example below.